johanz043/johanz043/README.md

 # 🎁 Under Development
 - TalkToMe - An online random chat
 - NBA Stat Map - Shows the best performers for each year
+- InstaLock - A web extension which blocks you from scrolling instagram (maybe Facebook if I'm able to code that)